cssconf/2018.cssconf.eu/contents/copy/speakers/guide.md

 Attendees often have trouble reading code on the projector screens.
 This is true for code on slides (we understand if it is too late to change, just wanted to mention it) where it is usually best to choose the biggest possible font size that would fit on the slide all aesthetics aside – but it is even more true for code in your editor during live coding.
 Please take a moment to find out how to adjust font size in your favorite editor or tool such as Chrome DevTools and then switch to something in the range of 24px text.

 ## Parties and Social Events
- ~~ **_More details coming soon!_** ~~

 **Thursday, May 31: CSSconf EU Warm-Up**

-On Thursday evening you are invited to join us for our pre-conf get together, a great opportunity to meet the team, each other, and fellow attendees prior to the conference.
+On Thursday evening you are invited to join us for our pre-conf get together, a great opportunity to meet the team, each other, and fellow attendees prior to the conference. _More details coming soon!_

-**Friday, June 1: CSSconf EU Closing Event / JSconf EU opening party**
+**Friday, June 1: CSSconf EU Garden Dinner, 6:40pm / JSconf EU opening party, 9pm**

 What would a great day be if it didn’t end in celebration!
+At the end of the day we'll have dinner in our outdoor area at the river, followed by the JSconf opening party, which is of course open to all CSSconf attendees!

 **Saturday, June 2: JSConf EU Main Party, 9pm**